UNPIVOT operator page 1

 Now, let’s go on with a more meaningful example.
 Suppose the information about flight 1100 has to be presented as follows:

 Since here, the data stored in a record of the table is transformed into a column, using the UNPIVOT operator suggests itself.
 One thing is to be noted though.
 All values in this column must be of the same type.
 Since, in our example, values from different columns of the original table are put in this one column, they all have to be converted to a single type.
 Even more, not just their size (space allocated for storage of the value) should be the same, as well.

-Common type in our case is a string type.
-Since the columns town_from and town_to already have type char(25), then convert all to this type:
+For our case, a string type is best suited.
+Since the columns town_from and town_to already are of type char(25), let’s convert all other values to it:

 The rest, I hope, clear from the code:

 Column with the name spec is used to display the names of parameters, and column info contains parameters themselves.
 The result of the query already has been presented in the task statement.